- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Few other examples for a better understanding of Section 54 of the Income Tax Act, 1961.

 Mr Shekhar purchased a residential property in April 2014 and sold the same on 21st April 2019 for Rs 12,40,000.
 Capital gain arising on the sale of the house amounted to Rs 2,00,000.
 He purchased a new residential house in November 2018 for Rs 6,00,000.
-Can he claim the benefit of Section 54 in respect of the house constructed in November 2018?
+Can he claim the benefit of Section 54 with respect to the house constructed in November 2018?

-Ans: The assessee purchased the new house property within the period of one year before the transfer of the old house property, which is 21st April 2019; hence he qualifies for the exemption under Section 54.
-He can claim the benefit of section 54 in respect of his newly purchased house in November 2018.
+Ans: The assessee purchased the new house property within the period of one year before the transfer of the old house property, which is 21st April 2019; hence, he qualifies for the exemption under Section 54.
+He can claim the benefit of section 54 with respect to his newly purchased house in November 2018.

 Ans: The residential property, in this case, is a short-term capital asset as it is held for a period of less than 24 months.
 The benefit of Section 54 will not be available to Mr. Kshitij as the period of holding immovable property under this section is less than 24 months before the transfer.